kensanata/just-halberds/2d6-Math.md

 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:--:|:--:|:--:|
 | 1 | 2 | 3 | 4 | 5 | 6 | 5 | 4 |  3 |  2 |  1 |

-And this is the graph:
+And this is the histogram:

 ![A triangle.](2d6-distribution.png)

-It looks like a triangle, not like a bell curve.

 ## The odds of beating an opponent